-There are plenty of reasons why a homeowner would want to refinance their home.
+There are plenty of reasons why an Edmonton homeowner would want to refinance their home.
 But, getting a better interest rate on their loan is usually main driving force.

 If you have a 25-year fixed-rate mortgage, then you’re effectively locked into the interest rate you started with.
-But refinancing allows you to essentially get a new deal with better interest rates.
+But refinancing allows you to essentially get a new deal with better terms or interest rates.

 As a homeowner, you may wonder how to refinance your mortgage.
-We’ll try to give you a head start to figuring it out.
+Here's how.

 What Exactly is a Refinance?